 The B.S. in Applied Mathematics provides a rigorous, more in-depth exploration of math and mathematical algorithms that drive the innovation in science, technology, and engineering.

 The B.S. in Statistics is recommended for students who intend to pursue a career in a field that requires rigorous statistical training.
 The program is intended to equip students with a solid understanding of statistical concepts and methods, as well as practical skills to work with data.

 Dual Enrollment with the Whitman School of Management

 Prospective undergraduate students can apply for dual enrollment in the College of Arts and Science and the Martin J. Whitman School of Management.
-Students complete the requirements for either the B.S. in Mathematics or the B.S. in Applied Mathematics from the College of Arts and Sciences while simultaneously satisfying the requirements for any major in Whitman.
+Students complete the requirements for the B.S. in Mathematics, B.S. in Applied Mathematics, or B.S. in Statistics from the College of Arts and Sciences while simultaneously satisfying the requirements for any major in Whitman.

 Mathematics Minor: Offered through our department, the minor in Mathematics complements a wide variety of majors in which students can benefit from stronger quantitative skills.
 The advisor for the Mathematics Minor is Adam Lutoborski.

 Applied Statistics Minor: Offered through the College of Arts and Sciences, the minor in Applied Statistics is an interdisciplinary minor involving faculty from around Syracuse University and SUNY ESF.
 The Applied Statistics Minor advisor is Pinyuen Chen.

 Any of the four Bachelor's degrees can be combined with a Applied Statistics M.S. into a 5-year program.
 The bachelor's degree is awarded after the fourth year and master's degree after the fifth year.